Requirements for Becoming Self-Insured

 - T.P.A.
 Service Agreements: If a service organization is used, a statement from the service organization and self-insured employer stating that the contract between the two parties meets the requirements pertaining to claims adjustment.

-Starting in 2006, the individual self-insurance certificates will remain in effect until revoked or modified by the Commissioner of the DWC.
+The individual self-insurance certificates will remain in effect until revoked or modified by the Commissioner of the DWC.
 In the past, certificates were issued annually.

 Reporting Requirements for Individual Self-Insurers